Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Operation limited to 28 designated parks.
-FPV racing drones require special use permit from Parks and Recreation Department.
-Must comply with state and federal regulations.
+Operations limited to designated parks during normal hours.
+FPV/racing operations require special use permit.
+Must comply with all state and federal regulations.

 View source